elliotlarson/dev-notes/rxjs-notes.md

 ### `from`

-The `from` operator creates an observable sequence from an array:
+The `from` operator creates an observable sequence from an array or iterable object:

 ```typescript
 Rx.Observable.from([1, 2, 3]).subscribe(console.log);